Financial-Times/next-monitor-express/README.md

 ```
 ```

-### error mode for production
+### error mode

-the following config are used by default in .env to have concise log in dev:
+**recommended for production**

+In error mode, only the failure of operation would be logged (tagged with related action and service); input params of the action function and the error category would be included to help identify the cause and reproduce the error; ContentType is recommended to proof and report error parsing mistakes;

+> Alerts can be setup both based on log or metrics.

+.env:
 ```
 AUTO_LOG_LEVEL=error
 LOGGER_MUTE_FIELDS=stack, transactionId
 ```

-In error mode, only the failure of actions would be logged (tagged with related operation and service); Input to the function, category of the error would be logged to help identify the cause of the error; ContentType is recommended to proof and report error parsing mistakes;

-Alerts can be setup both based on log or metrics;

 [good request](http://localhost:5000/good-session) -> only metrics, no log